mfzs/DSA/README.md

 ## Contribution

-Feel free to contribute by adding new algorithms, data structures, or problems!
+Feel free to contribute by adding new algorithms, data structures, problems, or fundamental concepts!